IsvaShahzad/Quizit/README.md

 QuizIt is a quiz application that uses Integrated API of OTDB (Open Trivia Database) used that contains dataset of different topics (19,000+ unique questions data).
 It has the following features and screens.
+It has firebase integrated.

 *Splash Screens and Login/Sign Up pages*